MoonPoet/xaprb-src/content/blog/2014/crossfit-safety.md

 But that doesn't excuse the coach either.

-The gym I go to --- that nonsense does not happen.
+The gym I go to---that nonsense does not happen.
 And I've been to a few gyms over the years and found them to be good.
 I'm glad I learned in a safe environment, but not all gyms and coaches are that good.